 Balanced portfolio with proven track record of cash flow diversification and leverage reduction.
-Since 1998, we have diversified and balanced our asset base in terms of services, businesses, customers and geography by making approximately \$2.8 billion in capital expenditures while reducing our financial leverage and increasing our financial flexibility through, among other things, five previous public common unit offerings.
+Since 1998, we have diversified and balanced our asset base in terms of services, businesses, customers and geography by making approximately \$2.9 billion in capital expenditures while reducing our financial leverage and increasing our financial flexibility through, among other things, six previous public common unit offerings.

 Strategic platform for continued expansion.
-We own and have interests in an expansive portfolio of organic development opportunities for onshore and offshore announced projects totaling over \$800 million and the expertise to continue to execute strategic transactions, as evidenced by the more than \$2 billion of construction projects and accretive (in terms of cash flow per unit) acquisitions announced over the last 12 months.
+We own and have interests in an expansive portfolio of organic development opportunities for onshore and offshore announced projects totaling over \$900 million and the expertise to continue to execute strategic transactions, as evidenced by the more than \$2.5 billion of construction projects and accretive (in terms of cash flow per unit) acquisitions announced since January 2002.